peter88213/novxlib/docs/document_types.md

 ## Export item list

-Generate a new OpenDocument spreadsheet (ods) containing an item list that can be edited in Office Calc and written back to noveltree format.
+Generate a new OpenDocument spreadsheet (ods) containing an item list that can be edited in Office Calc and written back to novelibre format.
 File name suffix is `_itemlist_tmp`.

 You may change the sort order of the rows.
 You may also add or remove